mahmoud/talks/github_chat.md

   the last two years," such as simplegeo's oauth2 library or akdubya's dustjs.
 "Seeking maintainer" There are probably too many interesting combos to list here, though.
+* I've also wondered about per-user git usage styles, like stats surround commit sizes, for instance.
+Might want to be careful about going to deep down the quantified-self rabbithole.
+It can lead to bad optimization for some and alienation of others.
+Maybe best if these stats aren't front and center.
+* Do prolific tweeters have better git commit messages? and other fun ways to promote better commit messages.

 ## Links